{

 that constraints leads to better applications when

-we don’t need to reinvent everything
+we don’t need to reinvent everything.
+When you

 just have blank canvas where you can paint